pacocoursey/Dusk/CONTRIBUTING.md

 ### Format

 Dusk icons are defined as SVG files.

-Use a circle of radius `256px` (height and width of `512px`).
-Center the design element within the circle.
-Generally, the design element should be constrained to a max height/width of `255px`, whichever is bigger.
-This limit is flexible.
-The size of the design element should feel natural and comparable to other icons.
-A stroke-width of `20px` is preferred, but try to match existing icons.
+- Use a circle of radius `256px` (height and width of `512px`).
+- Center the design element within the circle.
+- Constrain the design element to a max height/width of `255px` (this limit is flexible, the size of the design element should feel natural and comparable to other icons).
+- Prefer a stroke-width of `20px` (but try match existing icons).
+- Tilted design elements should have a rotation of `9deg`.

-After completing the svg file, please run `svgo <icon>.svg` to minimize it and standardize the format.
-You can install [svgo](https://github.com/svg/svgo) using:
+After completing the svg file, install [svgo](https://github.com/svg/svgo) and run `svgo <icon>.svg` to minimize it and standardize the format.

 ```
 $ [sudo] npm install -g svgo